rricharz/Tu56/README.md

 had the idea to use rotational motion blurring for the rotating tape reels.
 Johnny Bilquist has helped me to understand many important details of DECtapes and magtapes and how they are used on the PDP-11.
 Neal G. has helped to setup a RSX-11 test system, and Warren Young to setup a PDP-8 test system.
+Ville Laitinen has written a DECtape kernel driver for 2.11 BSD.

 **The usual disclaimer**